hackoregon/civic/packages/component-library/stories/baseMap.notes.md

 - **onBaseMapClick:** this function will be called when the Base Map is clicked
   - This prop expects a function

+## Example: Animate to Coordinates

+This story shows how the `animate` prop impacts changing map coordinates, including updating `initialLongitude` and `initialLatitude`.

+No props can be set in this story.

+These actions can be taken from this story:

+- **OMSI**: Sets the BaseMap `initialLongitude` and `initialLatitude` to OMSI's coordinates.
+- **Rocky Butte**: Sets the BaseMap `initialLongitude` and `initialLatitude` to Rocky Butte's coordinates.

 ## Example: With Geocoder

 This story shows how to use a geocoder with the Base Map.